El Segundo city manager Doug Willmore didn’t know who he was messing with.

-The City of El Segundo, home to a huge Chevron refinery, is considering raising the oil giant’s taxes to help meet the demands of a growing town.
-Refineries around the state pay far higher taxes to their local governments than Chevron does.
-The proposal would bring Chevron in line with its competitors and in line with a common sense definition of fairness.
+In January, 2012 the L.A.
+Times reported that El Segundo, home to a huge Chevron refinery, was considering raising the oil giant’s taxes to help meet the demands of a growing town.
+Refineries around the state pay far higher taxes to their local governments than Chevron does – which is why Willmore figured the proposal made sense.